-This legislation would require the Office of Broadband within the Department of Economic Opportunity to develop and annually update a mapping system identifying where broadbandcapable networks exist and where broadband Internet services are available to the end-user.
+This legislation would require the Office of Broadband within the Department of Economic Opportunity to develop and annually update a mapping system identifying where broadband-capable networks exist and where broadband Internet services are available to the end-user.
 The mapping would be required to identify upload/download speeds available to businesses in the state and identify underserved and unserved areas throughout the rural areas of the state.
 The legislation would define "unserved" as geographical areas with no provider or broadband Internet service offering a connection with the capacity of 25/3 speed per second.
 It defines "underserved" as a geographical area with no provider of broadband Internet service offering a connection with the capacity of 100/10 speed per second.
 The legislation would create a 16-member Broadband Deployment Task Force to support and provide recommendations to the office for the deployment of broadband Internet service throughout the state.
+The legislation creates the Broadband Opportunity Program to award grants to support broadband Internet infrastructure in underserved and unserved areas of Florida.

-SB 1560: Commerce and Tourism; Appropriations Subcommittee on Transportation, Tourism and Economic Development; Appropriations
+SB 1560: Appropriations Subcommittee on Transportation, Tourism and Economic Development; Appropriations